An Essential Guide to Tipping in Italy

 Housekeeping: one euro per night

 Tipping the housekeeping staff one euro per night is the custom in Italy.
-Leaving a tip every day ensures the gratuity gets to the person responsible for making the bed and getting clean towels that day.
+Leaving a tip every day ensures the gratuity gets to the person responsible for making the bed and bringing clean towels that day.
 If you prefer to wait until the end of your stay, leave the equivalent of a euro per day, either in your room or in an envelope at the front desk with a request that it be shared among the cleaning staff.

-If you can tip housekeeping extra, please do: These hard-working people are often the least well paid on staff.
+If you can tip housekeeping extra, please do: These hard-working people are often the least well-paid on staff.

 Concierge: five to 10 euros, depending on service